Public–private partnerships by country: China

-There are more than 14,000 existing P3 projects in China, totaling $2.7 trillion in aggregate value, according to the finance ministry.

-The municipal government of Shantou, China signed a 50-billion RMB PPP agreement with the CITIC group to develop a massive residential project spanning an area of 168 square kilometers, locating on the southern district of the city's central business district.
-The project includes real estate development, infrastructure construction including a cross-harbor tunnel, and industry developments.
-The project, named Shantou Coastal New Town, aims itself to be a high-end cultural, leisure, business hub of the East Guangdong area.
+The PPP model has been adapted to China, where there were 9,575 PPP projects with a total value of 15 trillion RMB in the country as of May 2020.
+The Chinese government particularly promotes the use of PPP in infrastructure development.
+In the Chinese PPP model, many of the "private partners" are state-owned enterprises, often local government financing vehicles.
+PPP projects in China involving privately held "private partners" are typically comparatively small projects like sewage works or garbage facilities.

 European Union

 The European Commission sees Investments in public-sector infrastructure are seen as an important means of maintaining economic activity.
 As a result of this increase in the role played by PPPs in new public-sector infrastructure projects and the complexity of PPP contracts, the European PPP Expertise Centre (EPEC) was established to support the public sector's capacity to implement PPPs and help overcome problems common across Europe in PPPs.

 From 1990 to 2009, nearly 1,400 PPP deals were signed in the European Union, representing a capital value of approximately €260 billion.
 On the onset of the financial crisis in 2008, estimates suggest that the number of PPP deals closed has fallen more than 40 percent that year.